OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

   attributes or datasets which ``uint16`` values should be interpreted as ``float16``.

+- Some drivers (at least the HDF5, GTiff, and Zarr) already handle float16 by exposing it as float32, using software conversion routines.
+This type should be supported without converting to float32.

 - C++23 will introduce native support for ``std::float16_t``.
 However,
   it will likely be several years until C++23 will be a requirement for GDAL.
 A shorter-term solution is needed.